rlucas11/panelCodeR/README.md

 - `constrainCors` specifies whether to constrain correlations between residuals with equal lags to be equal (e.g., the correlation between X_1_1 and X_2_1 would be constrained to be equal to the correlation between X_2_1 and X_3_1.
 - `run` specifies whether to run the model or just to create and print the model code.
 - `...` Additional options passed to lavaan.
 Default options are meanstructure=TRUE, missing = 'fiml', int.ov.free=TRUE, and int.lv.free=FALSE.

-> [!NOTE]
-> There is currently a bug where the code used to constrain variances to be positive does not always work correctly in mplus.
-If you are not getting results using the default settings (especially with the STARTS model), you could try setting `limits = FALSE` or using lavaan instead of mplus.

 When you call the function, it will present a summary of some of the most important results from the model, but it is best to save the output of the command to an object (e.g., `pcOutput <- panelcoder(data)`.
 This object includes some information used when constructing the model, along with the lavaan or mplus code, the lavaan or mplus output, and information to plot correlations.
 The following functions help examine this information.